hyperandroid/Automata/readme.md

 </code>

  The way to instrument the engine that a guard veto has been launched, will be by throwing an exception from the pre/post-transition functions.
+A Guard is expected to throw a GuardException object by calling
+  <code>transition.createThrowable</code> method.
  Those functions are optional, and must be set in the "transition" block of the FSM definition as follows:

 ```javascript